 1. What was driving my characters to that mid-point?

 Plots can shift as you write.
 Stories can evolve.
-After 30K words, I had a much better understanding of who my characters were, so how they got there could be fleshed out a lot better.
+After 30K words, I had a much stronger understanding of who my characters were, so how they got there could be developed much better.
 Things I had originally planned didn’t work as well as I first thought.
-But other things that developed as I wrote were much stronger and a lot cooler.
+But other things appeared as I wrote were much more interesting and a lot cooler.
 I needed to:

 2. How were their character arcs affected by this mid-point?